spacer

 Specialty Information:

-Training in Anaesthetics in North of Scotland is provided by NES, through the North of Scotland School of Anaesthesia, based in Aberdeen and Inverness (Raigmore Hospital).
+Training in Anaesthetics in North of Scotland is provided by NES, through the North of Scotland School of Anaesthesia.
+Anaesthetists in training will be based in Aberdeen or Inverness.

-Training programme is structured to deliver the Anaesthesia Curriculum 2021, produced by the Royal College of Anaesthetists.
+Training programme is structured to deliver the Royal College of Anaesthetists 2021 Curriculum.

 Anaesthetics is a stand-alone training programme, but the training can also be combined with a CCT in Intensive Care Medicine (ICM).
 For more information on dual training in ICM, prospective candidates are advised to consult the RCoA website.